akanadocs/akanadocs.github.io/sp/database-maintenance.md

 ### <a name="built-in"></a>Using the built-in jobs

-The Policy Manager has a built-in capability to delete/archive data in the MO\_USAGE* and MO\_ROLL* tables.
+Policy Manager has a built-in capability to delete/archive data in the MO\_USAGE* and MO\_ROLL* tables.
 These jobs run every hour and can add significant overhead to the Policy Manager container so are best suited to low-throughput environments with limited retained data.

 To configure the built-in jobs go to the Policy Manager Admin console -> Configuration tab -> com.soa.rollup.delete.old.
 The settings in this screen can be summarized as follows: